-Most people assume that you need to break in the shoe before it fits correctly, but this is false.
+Most people assume that you need to break in shoes before it fits correctly, but this is false.
 The moment you slip on that shoe, it should fit comfortably and feel like it was made for your foot.
-Otherwise, the shoes are never going to fit.
+Otherwise, it's doubtful the shoes are ever going to fit correctly.

 Most dress shoes are made of leather, so they don’t stretch a lot if at all.
 Breaking in a pair of shoes isn’t going to happen.
 It’s just going to make your feet hurt, and you'll waste a lot of money.

 Do dress shoes run big?
 In almost all cases, the answer is yes.
-If you wear a size 9 in a regular shoe, you’re likely to need a 9 1/2 or even a 10.
-One of the factors for larger dress-shoe sizes is that your feet swell throughout the day.
+If you wear a size 9 in a regular shoe, you’re likely to need a 9 1/2 or even a 10 in a dress shoe.
+One of the factors for larger dress shoe sizes is that your feet swell throughout the day.